-Best large cars for 2019
+Best large cars for 2020

-Article 6 of 16
+Article 7 of 16

-Below are the very best large cars we’ve tested.
+In the tables below are the very best large cars we’ve tested.
 These are Which?
 Best Buys that excelled in our lab and road tests, offering decent fuel economy and good reliability.

-We’ve also picked out the worst large cars we’ve tested, to make sure you don’t waste your money on a car that’s short on space, is uncomfortable to drive or drinks fuel at an alarming rate.
+Plus we’ve picked out the worst large cars we’ve tested, to make sure you don’t waste your money on a car that’s short on space, is uncomfortable to drive or drinks fuel at an alarming rate.

 Best new large cars

 If you want to run a car that minimises your environmental impact, this model makes a pretty good case for itself.
 Its only emission when it's being used is water - yet it's much more feasible to run every day than most zero-emissions cars because its range is good and it can be refuelled quickly rather than plugged in for hours.

 If you spend your life driving around town, then this hybrid model could lower your annual running costs.
 It's very easy to drive, well-built and safe in an accident, too.
 Poor rear visibility and a small boot count against it, but not enough to deny it a Best Buy rating.